liamoc/opardum-server/README.md

 Opardum is made up of several packages:

  * opardum -- the main server implementation
+ * **Storage Backends** - by default, Opardum uses a null storage backend that 'forgets' a document as soon as all clients disconnect.
- * opardum-mongodb -- a MongoDB storage backend
+   * opardum-mongodb -- a MongoDB-based permanent storage backend
- * opardum-file (TBA) -- a flat file storage backend
+   * opardum-file -- a flat file permanent storage backend
+   * opardum-iostorage -- a in-memory storage backend that lasts only as long as the server instance (TBA).
+   * opardum-tokyo -- a Tokyo Cabinet permanent storage backend (TBA).
+ * **Transport Protocols** - by default, Opardum uses web sockets to interface with the web client, however other transport protocols exist.
+   * opardum-simplesockets -- A normal TCP sockets based transport protocol (TBA).

 To compile and install Opardum with the [Haskell Platform](http://hackage.haskell.org/platform/), simply type: